MicrosoftDocs/azure-dev-docs/articles/java/ee/traditional-websphere-application-server-virtual-machines.md

 Next, you need to start the application.
 Go to **Applications > All Applications**.
 Select the checkbox for **DefaultApplication.ear**, ensure the **Action** is set to **Start**, and then select **Submit Action**.

 You should see success messages that look similar to the ones in the following screenshot.
-If you see errors, you were probably too quick, and the app and configuration haven't reached the nodes yet.
+If you see errors, you were probably too quick, and the app and configuration didn't reach the nodes yet.

 :::image type="content" source="media/traditional-websphere-application-server-virtual-machines/start-app-message-page.png" alt-text="Screenshot of IBM WebSphere Messages pane." lightbox="media/traditional-websphere-application-server-virtual-machines/start-app-message-page.png":::